jorgicio/jorgicio-gentoo-overlay/README.md

 I'm not planning to leave my overlay, but I won't maintain it for now.
 So that's why I need collaborators.

-You can add PRs or write me in order to add you as a collaborator.If you have some idea to share, it'll be welcome.
+You can add PRs or write me in order to add you as a collaborator.
+If you have some idea to share, it'll be welcome.
+Also, you can submit an issue and/or [write me](mailto:jpizarrocallejas@gmail.com) an email.

 Thank you, and sorry for the inconveniences.